UPPMAX/linux-command-line-201/README.md

 - Advanced redirect
 - Regular expressions
 - Links (hard/soft)
-- Archiving/Compressing data. [to be decided upon](https://github.com/UPPMAX/naiss_intermediate_bash_linux/issues/5), but we have now:
+- Archiving/Compressing data. [to be decided upon](https://github.com/UPPMAX/naiss_intermediate_bash_linux/issues/5), this is what we have now:
     - (g)zip and tar
     - more?
 - [?Linux pipe](https://github.com/UPPMAX/naiss_intermediate_bash_linux/issues/6)